maggie00Crawf/Digital_Logic_Quiz/README.md

 ### Timer Implementation
+The Timer was designed to increment every second.
+This allows the rest of our code to be based off of a seconds counter running in the background.
+For example, the quiz time length is 30 seconds, the button pressing time required to submit an answer is 2 seconds, the time taken to answer the question is recorded in seconds, etc. <br>
+This was implemented by manipulating the OCR1A Compare Match value. <br>
+OCR1A calculation: {[ CLKSpeed / (Prescaler x DesiredInterruptSpeed) ] -1} : Where the Arduino clock speed (16 MHz), a prescaler of 1024, and setting desired frequency to 1. <br>
+The prescaler was set to 1024 by setting bits CS10 and CS12 to 1, corresponding to an encoding of 101.
+From the data sheets, we know "101" to be the encoding for a 1024 prescaler.
+This means that the timer will increment once for every 1024 clock cycles of the Arduino system clock. <br>
+The interrupt was enabled by setting the Waveform Generation Mode to "Clear Timer on Compare Match" (1 << WGM12).
+This clears the timer and restarts every time the top value (determined by OCR1A) is reached. <br>
+TIMSK1 is the register that controls enabling of interrupts on compare match.
+By setting OCIE1A to one, it enables the interrupt to trigger when a match occurs OCR1A value. <br>

 ```
   TCCR1A = 0; TCCR1B = 0;              // Clear Timer 1 control registers to ensure a clean setup
   TCNT1 = 0;                           // Reset Timer 1 counter to 0